 In some instances — like the aftermath of a stroke — time is of the essence in recovering speech.
 In other cases, where the underlying cause is harder to pin down, the course of treatment may be longer and more challenging.
-Patients suffering from aphasia, which is a difficulty in processing and using language, face unique challenges that a Speech Language Pathologist (SLP) can help to address.
+Patients suffering from aphasia, which is a difficulty in processing and using language, face unique challenges that a Speech-Language Pathologist (SLP) can help address.

 We take for granted that our loved ones will let us know when they’re injured, uncomfortable, or in pain.
 However, when those we care for lose the ability to communicate, they’re unable to assist in their own care.
 What’s more, speech issues often indicate physical or neurological issues that can further degrade health or lead to injury.
 An SLP can work with patients to make it easier for them to help themselves.